 API Documentation

-Trigger AI phone calls from your code, automation platform, or CRM.
-Receive a webhook when each call completes with transcript, summary, and cost.
+Read your Mio call history from your code, automation platform, or CRM, and receive a webhook when each call completes with transcript, summary, and cost.

 On this page